nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `-n` flag indicates to sort buyers by name in ascending or descending order.<br>
 The `-r` flag indicates to sort buyers by price range in ascending (by lower bound) or descending order (by upper bound).<br>
 The `-pr` flag indicates to sort buyers by priority level in ascending or descending order.<br>
-The `-t` flag indicates to sort buyers by entry time in ascending or descending order.<br>
+The `-t` flag indicates to sort buyers by time of creation in ascending or descending order.<br>

 Examples:<br>
 `sortbuyers -pr DESC`: Sorts buyers from `HIGH` priority level to `LOW` priority level.<br>